Supervision Univ.-Prof. Dr. Stefanie Rinderle-Ma:

 Due to the long lifecycle, many things can change even if they change slowly: assets are replaced by new ones; new components and services are added on top of existing systems; companies merge and split; key employees may leave.
 As a result, even if the system has been commissioned with a clear blueprint, the operators can partially lose track of their IT inventory.
 Without a clear view of their IT assets (PCs, equipment, field devices, and networks) in the first place, it is impossible to secure them.
 As such, operators do not have clear visibility into attacks underneath the production monitoring surface.

-Topic 4: Mining of Inter-Instance Constraints from Process Logs - Prototype
+Topic 2: Developing a Prototype for Mining of Inter-Instance Constraints from Process Logs -

 Based on the ISC discovery algorithm developed in the CRISP project a prototype including a graphical user interface is to be developed.
 Different classification techniques should be selectable.
 Means for iterative log preparation techniques should be implemented.